Parallelism of stable traces: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to Sandi Klav\v zar and anonymous reviewers for several significant remarks and suggestions which were of great help.
-The research was in part financed by Slovenian Research Agency under the grants P1-0297 and L7-5554.
+The authors acknowledge the financial support from the Slovenian Research Agency H2020 SME2 and the SPIRIT Slovenia - Public Agency for Entrepreneurship, Internationalization, Foreign Investments and Technology - KKIPP.